RayBB/openlibrary-docs/2_Developers/Git-Cheat-Sheet.md

 If you decide you want to cancel the rebase, delete everything, and then save.
 That tells `git` to do nothing.

 To continue with the rebase, save the file. `git` will then replay all the instructions/commits in that file.
 If there is a conflict, it will pause to let you fix them.
-See [Resolving rebase conflicts](#resolving-rebase-conflicts).
+See [Manual Merge Conflict Resolution](#manual-merge-conflict-resolution).

 ## Pre-commit and the GitHub CI
 To automatically ensure that certain formatting practices are maintained throughout the codebase, and that any incoming pull requests pass a set of requisite JavaScript and Python checks, Open Library uses GitHub's Continuous Integration (CI) Server with a set of [`pre-commit` hooks](https://pre-commit.com/) to run a series of automated checks on incoming PRs.